Background

 Milestones and Work Products

-Participation in the AUTODISCOVERY reflector list will be in accordance with standard CalConnect practices and procedures.
+Participation on the AUTODISCOVERY mailing list will be in accordance with standard CalConnect practices and procedures.

 Chair